exercism/elm/exercises/practice/leap/.approaches/introduction.md

 The key to determining whether a given year is a leap year is to know whether the year is evenly divisible by `4`, `100`, and `400`.
 For determining that, you can use the [`modBy` function][modby-function], which yields the remainder after division.

-You don't need to use a ['let' statement][let-statement] to define an `isDivisibleBy` function, although all the examples here do to aid readability.
+You don't need to use a ['let' expression][let-expression] to define an `isDivisibleBy` function, although all the examples here do to aid readability.

 ## Which approach to use?